-From your point of view and taking into consideration your work experience, how could we rethink our conceptual understanding of human development taking the perspective of poor in Latin America and considering the changing context today.
+How can we rethink our conceptual understanding of human development, taking the perspective of the poor in Latin America into consideration, in the changing context of today?

-UNDP has been working on sustainable development in a broader way, but we should bear in mind that the motivation for a human-centred development approach is recognising each human being as the ultimate unit of ethical concern, and acting in consequence.
+The United Nations Development Programme (UNDP) has been working on sustainable development in a broader way, but we should bear in mind that the motivation for a human-centred development approach is recognising each human being as the ultimate unit of ethical concern, and acting accordingly.
 Clearly there are environmental aspects that we have to consider, but we should prioritize the capability of people to live the lives they value as the core.
-Of course, today living those lives people value has fundamental environmental aspects, but these need to be integrated with social issues and as key integral parts of a broad conception of human wellbeing.
-To me this might involve a “reloaded” understanding of human development.
+Of course, living those lives people value has fundamental environmental aspects today, but these need to be integrated with social issues and as key integral parts of a broad conception of human well-being.
+To me this might involve a ‘reloaded’ understanding of human development.

-The main focus of the capabilities-based definition of human development is “for people to live the lives they have reasons value”.
-You seem to indicate that there is a competition with the human-centric capability focus and sustainability outcomes.
-How can we integrate these two key issues?
-It is difficult to conceive well-being without resilience to climate change impacts.
-How can we solve this tension?
+The main focus of the capabilities-based definition of human development is ‘for people to live the lives they have reasons to value’.
+You seem to indicate that there is competition between the human-centric capability focus and sustainability outcomes.
+How can we integrate these two key approaches?
+It is difficult to conceive of well-being without resilience to climate change impacts.
+How can we resolve this tension?

 Can you tell us what are, in your view, the key challenges that prevent human development outcomes?